doublesharp/nodemailer-mock/README.md

 ```

 # example using mocha and mockery
-Here is an example of using a mocked `nodemailer` class in a `mocha` test using `mockery`
+Here is an example of using a mocked `nodemailer` class in a `mocha` test using `mockery`.
+Make sure that
+any modules that `require()`'s a mocked module must be called AFTER the module is mocked or node will use
+the unmocked version from the module cache.

 ```
-'use strict'

 const should = require('should');
 const mockery = require('mockery');
 const nodemailerMock = require('nodemailer-mock');